U.S. EPA stalls biofuel waiver transparency plan after White House blowback: sources

 But critics say the expansion was politically motivated to help the energy industry, something EPA officials have denied.

-Reporting By Jarrett Renshaw and Chris Prentice in New York and Humeyra Pamuk in Washington; editing by Richard Valdmanis and David Gregorio
+Reporting By Jarrett Renshaw and Chris Prentice in New York and Humeyra Pamuk in Washington; editing by Richard Valdmanis, David Gregorio and Diane Craft